Vincent-Design-Inc/WordPress-GitHub-Startup-Script/README.md

-# GitHub Repository Setup Script
+# VDI WordPress GitHub Dev Setup Script

 This script automates the process of setting up a new theme using our starter with a GitHub repository for WordPress projects.
 It performs the following tasks: